tindandelion/tindandelion.github.io/_drafts/end-to-end-testing-cont.md

 in place and the test passes, I can reflect on the decisions I made and do some refactoring, if necessary.

+# Start with a walking skeleton

+Usually, when I start working on a feature, I pick a simplest scenario that would go through the application from one end to another.
+Then, I examine it and try to remove any unnecessary detail.

+Usually, when I start working on a feature, I ask myself a question: 'What would be the simplest scenario that'd go through the application from one end to another?'.
+Most of the time, such scenario lies on the surface.
+The next question is much harder to answer: 'Is there any detail I can remove from the scenario to make it even simpler?'.

+The point of the first acceptance test is to get you started, not necesssarily to bring business value.